 One persistent issue I had which slowed down pitching was locating the fabric slot sleeves for the short pole at each end of the tent.
 It’s all a mass of green and black on black.
-I didn’t see the tiny sleeve at all first time round and put the pole in wrong.
-I’ve since added a bit of fluo tape to help make that slot easier to find while the rain lashes, the wind blows or the midges torment.
-Others, who have been to SpecSavers, complain that toggling the door up out of the way to the inner is awkward and it comes adrift.
-I agree and one user recommended simply using a tent peg; other TN tents now use mini-magnets for the same job.
-A bit of velcro might do, too.
-For the moment I’ll use a small bulldog clip.

-All in all, I ended up with a begrudging affection for my Laser 2 because it packs down so darn small.
-And a year later, pitching after a very long walk in Wales, I was surprised to be heartened by the sight of the pitched Laser, rather than groaning at the thought of getting in.
-I’ve yet to experience heavy winds or rain, or spend a rainy day tent-bound, which may change my view, but where weight and bulk count – as they do with packrafting as opposed to kayak camping – the Lazer ticks the boxes for the moment.

-Around here the inshore sea paddling is exceptional, even if packrafting the inland lochs is also pretty good.
-Having done most of the latter routes, I thought I might try some coastal packrafting.
-Garvie Bay arcing west to Achnahaird Bay looked like a good one and happens to parallel probably the best walk on the peninsula which we’ve done many times.
-That route could be a 20-km combination of cycling, walking and paddling, but as it was the last calm evening for a while, we thought we’d go out together in the kayak and I’d try the packraft on the way back.
-That way everyone got to play.

-amended text | One persistent issue I had which slowed down pitching was locating the fabric slot sleeves for the short pole at each end of the tent.
-It’s all a mass of green and black on black.
-I didn’t see the tiny sleeve at all first time round and put the pole in wrong.
-I’ve since added a bit of fluo tape to help make that slot easier to find while the rain lashes, the wind blows or the midges torment.
-Others, who have been to SpecSavers, complain that toggling the door up out of the way to the inner is awkward and it comes adrift.
-I agree and one user recommended simply using a tent peg; other TN tents now use mini-magnets for the same job.
-A bit of velcro might do, too.
+I didn’t even spot the tiny sleeve at all first time round and put the pole in wrong.
+I’ve since added a bit of fluo tape to help make that easier while the rain lashes, the wind howls or the midges torment.
+Others, who’ve been to SpecSavers, complain that toggling the door up out of the way to the inner is awkward and it comes adrift.
+I agree and one reviewer recommended simply using a tent peg; other TN tents now use mini-magnets for the same job.
 For the moment I’ll use a small bulldog clip.

 All in all, I ended up with a begrudging affection for my Laser 2 because it packs down so darn small.
 And a year later, pitching after a very long walk in Wales, I was surprised to be heartened by the sight of the pitched Laser, rather than groaning at the thought of getting in.
 I’ve yet to experience heavy winds or rain, or spend a rainy day tent-bound, which may change my view, but where weight and bulk count – as they do with packrafting as opposed to kayak camping – the Lazer ticks the boxes for the moment.

 Around here the inshore sea paddling is exceptional, even if packrafting the inland lochs is also pretty good.
 Having done most of the latter routes, I thought I might try some coastal packrafting.
 Garvie Bay arcing west to Achnahaird Bay looked like a good one and happens to parallel probably the best walk on the peninsula which we’ve done many times.
 That route could be a 20-km combination of cycling, walking and paddling, but as it was the last calm evening for a while, we thought we’d go out together in the kayak and I’d try the packraft on the way back.
 That way everyone got to play.